JJLEE-20194099/data-integration-project/README.md

-This is a project in my university.
-This help me a lot in praticing for data integration course.
+This is a project related data integration in my university.